Nausea and vomiting in children

-Many children experience nausea and vomiting as part of a minor illness and most of the time it will not be a symptom of a brain tumour.
+Nausea and vomiting is something that many children experience as part of a minor illness and most of the time it will not be a symptom of a brain tumour.
+But, brain tumours can sometimes cause nausea and vomiting, so it’s good to know the signs to look out for.

-When might nausea and vomiting be a symptom of a brain tumour?
+When might nausea and vomiting in child be a symptom of a brain tumour?

 If your child is regularly experiencing nausea (feeling sick) and vomiting (being sick) and has other brain tumour signs or symptoms, you should make an appointment with your GP as soon as possible.